Farama-Foundation/PettingZoo/docs/atari/double_dunk.md

 The game has two stages: selection and play.
 Selection can be difficult because you have to hold the same action for a few steps and then take the 0 action.
 Strategy choice is timed: if a player does not select any action after 2 seconds (120 frames) then the player is rewarded -1, and the timer resets.
-This prevents one player from indefinitely stalling the game.
+This prevents one player from indefinitely stalling the game, but also means it is no longer a purely zero sum game.

 Once play begins, each team has two players.
 You only control one at a time, and and which one you control depends on the selected play.